zhouxf53/ubuntu14_cuda/README.md

 source ~/.bashrc
 ```
 ## 7 Add CUDA library to lib_path
 Sometimes adding lib_path through editing ~/.bashrc could only affect terminal enviroment.
-In order for Pycharm to recognize the CUDA library, you need to edit a .conf file.
+In order for Pycharm to recognize the CUDA library, you need to edit a .conf file [[ref.](https://blog.sourced.tech/post/cuda_ldconfig/)].
 Create a file named as cuda.conf in anywhere convenient such as ~/Download directory, and adding the following content
 ```
 /usr/local/cuda/lib64